CFB Gagetown

-5th Canadian Division Support Base (5 CDSB) Gagetown, formerly known as and commonly referred to as CFB Gagetown, is a large Canadian Forces Base covering an area over 1100 km2, located in southwestern New Brunswick.
-It is the biggest facility in Eastern Canada, and Canada's second-largest facility.
+CFB Gagetown is a large Canadian Forces Base covering an area over 1100 km2, located in southwestern New Brunswick.
+At 274,000 acres, it is the biggest facility in Eastern Canada, and Canada's second-largest facility.

 Construction of the base

 The town of Oromocto is home of the CFB Gagetown.

-At the beginning of the Cold War, Canadian defence planners recognized the need for providing the Canadian Army with a suitable training facility where brigade and division-sized armoured, infantry, and artillery units could exercise in preparation for their role in defending western Europe under Canada's obligations to the North Atlantic Treaty.
+At the beginning of the Cold War, Canadian defence planners recognized the need for a suitable training facility where brigade and division-sized armoured, infantry, and artillery units could exercise in preparation for their role in the North Atlantic Treaty.
 The facility would need to be located relatively close to an all-season Atlantic port and have suitable railway connections.

 Existing training facilities dating from the First and Second World Wars in eastern Canada were relatively small (Camp Debert, Camp Aldershot, Sussex Military Camp, Camp Valcartier, Camp Petawawa, Camp Utopia), thus a new facility was considered.
 At the same time, regional economic development planners saw an opportunity for a military base to benefit the economy of southwestern New Brunswick.

 The area under consideration was an expansive plateau west of the Saint John River between the cities of Saint John and Fredericton, measuring approximately 60 km in length and 40 km in width; more accurately it runs between Oromocto in the north to Welsford in the south, and between the Saint John River in the east and the south branch of the Oromocto River in the west.

-Over 900 families inhabited the area primarily engaged in agriculture and forestry industries.
+Over 900 families inhabited the area primarily engaged in agriculture and forestry.
 The terrain was variable, providing mixed Acadian forest, swamp and marshland, as well as open farming areas similar to the North European Plain.
 The influence of the St. Croix Highlands, part of the Appalachian Mountain range, creates hilly terrain and valleys in the southern and western part of the region close to the Nerepis and Oromocto rivers.